Wellmont Health System

 “Before we implemented the DocStar [now Epicor] solution, we didn’t have a filing system to locate the past, present, and future contracts that were expiring,” Arnold explained.
 “Now we have a cost-effective way to do that because the expiration and notice dates are identified on all contracts.”

 “The reports are easy to access and the contracts are tracked much more effectively,” she added.
 “We know exactly when contracts are up for renewal and that gives us a heads-up on supply cost increases.
 It also allows us time to negotiate better pricing in advance.”

 The advent of such a high level of control over document management has streamlined operations for Wellmont Health, improving communication between virtually all areas that interact with the people managing contracts.

-“This is a very large health system and we have several thousand documents loaded into the DocStar system.”
-Arnold stated.
+“This is a very large health system and we have several thousand documents loaded into the DocStar [now Epicor] system,” Arnold stated.
 “They come from purchasing, cardiology, radiology, pharmacy, materials management… every department.
 This solution has worked extremely well for us.”

 Enter accounts payable

 The improvements in contract management weren’t lost on Wellmont’s accounts payable department, which also has converted to the document management solution.